Agree with our rating?

 Established in 1989

-Datalink Bankcard Services is a merchant account provider headquartered in Richardson, Texas.
-Founded in 1989, the company appears to act as a reseller of First Data and Merrick Bank’s merchant services.
+Datalink Bankcard Services Company is a merchant account provider headquartered in Richardson, Texas.
+Founded in 1989, the company appears to act as a reseller of First Data (Fiserv) and Merrick Bank’s merchant.
 There is also some evidence that Datalink Bankcard does business under the names “Main Street Processing” and “Tier 1 Processing.”
-Datalink Bankcard Services should not be confused with another company by the name of “Datalink,” which appears to deal with data transfer and storage and is unrelated to the company described in this review.
+Datalink Bankcard Services Company should not be confused with another company by the name of “Datalink,” which appears to deal with data transfer and storage and is unrelated to the company described in this review.
 The company also partners with Clover to offer merchants POS solutions.

-Steve Odom is listed as the CEO and president of Datalink Bankcard Services, which is a registered ISO/MSP of Merrick Bank, South Jordan, Utah and Wells Fargo Bank, N.A., Concord, California.
+Steve Odom is listed as the CEO and president of Datalink Bankcard Services Company, which is a registered ISO/MSP of Merrick Bank, South Jordan, Utah; and Wells Fargo Bank, N.A., Concord, California.
 The payment processor is headquartered at 3505 Token Drive, Richardson, Texas 75082.

 Datalink Bankcard Services Review Table of Contents